tmiess/CryptoBase/README.md

 ![see](https://raw.githubusercontent.com/tmiess/CryptoBase/master/CryptoBase/Cryptobase_chart.PNG)

-*These charts were modeled after [**Brandon Morelli's**](https://github.com/bmorelli25) tutorial (thank you, Brandon) on how to build a real time Bitcoin price chart using React, SVG, and the CoinDesk API.
-You can read about how he did it [here](https://codeburst.io/how-i-built-an-interactive-30-day-bitcoin-price-graph-with-react-and-an-api-6fe551c2ab1d)*
+*To build these charts, we followed [**Brandon Morelli's**](https://github.com/bmorelli25) (thank you, Brandon!) tutorial on how to construct a real time Bitcoin price chart using React, SVG, and the CoinDesk API.
+You can read about how he did it [here](https://codeburst.io/how-i-built-an-interactive-30-day-bitcoin-price-graph-with-react-and-an-api-6fe551c2ab1d).*

-To build our price charts for Ethereum, Litecoin, and Ripple, we had to build our own APIs using [**Bridge**](https://getbridgeapp.co/), as CoinDesk does not currently have an API for those currencies.
+CoinDesk does not currently have an API for those currencies, so to build our price charts for Ethereum, Litecoin, and Ripple, we had to build our own APIs using [**Bridge**](https://getbridgeapp.co/).

 #### Learn

+Now let's move on to "Learn".
+This is a simple yet comprehensive FAQs page built for users of any background.
+Whether you have never heard of terms like "blockchain" or simply want a refresher on some of these topics, this is your place to learn more about the world of cryptocurrency.

 ![faq](https://raw.githubusercontent.com/tmiess/CryptoBase/master/CryptoBase/Cryptobase_faq.PNG)

+The page is user friendly, as you can easily jump to any section, no matter where you are currently located.

 ![faq2](https://raw.githubusercontent.com/tmiess/CryptoBase/master/CryptoBase/Cryptobase_faq2.PNG)

 #### Talk

+The last and perhaps most important feature is CryptoChat.
+Here you can visit different boards in order to discuss as many topics as users can think of.
+In order to participate in this community, you will first need to create a username and password.

 ![chat](https://raw.githubusercontent.com/tmiess/CryptoBase/master/CryptoBase/Cryptobase_chat.PNG)